unievo/xpilot-instructions/MultiversX/tools/mxpy/content/contract/mxpy-contract-call.md

   A JSON keyfile, if PEM not provided.

 - `--passfile PASSFILE`
-  A file containing keyfile's password, if keyfile provided.
-If not provided, you'll be prompted to enter the password.
+  DEPRECATED.
+Do not use.
+You'll be prompted to enter the password.

 - `--ledger`
   Bool flag for signing transaction using ledger.